victorgarciasisi/ingress-nginx/README.md

 # Custom NGINX build

+## 03/06/2026

+fix(security): bump Go toolchain and x/net to remediate CVEs

+Update Go from 1.26.3/1.26.1 to 1.26.4 to rebuild ingress-nginx binaries with patched stdlib fixes for crypto/x509, mime and net/textproto vulnerabilities.

+Also bump golang.org/x/net to v0.55.0 to include recent security fixes for x/net/html and x/net/idna.

+Rebuild affected binaries:
+- dbg
+- nginx-ingress-controller
+- wait-shutdown

+This addresses scanner findings reported against Go stdlib v1.26.3 and golang.org/x/net v0.52.0.

+##  27/05/2026

 This fork includes a custom build of `kubernetes/ingress-nginx` based on controller `v1.15.1`, updating the embedded NGINX version from `1.27.1` to `1.31.1` in `images/nginx/rootfs/build.sh`.
 This change was introduced to move the bundled NGINX runtime to a version that includes the upstream security fixes required for CVE remediation.

 During the upgrade, the patch `images/nginx/rootfs/patches/28_nginx-1.27.1-CVE-2025-23419.patch` was removed/disabled because it was specific to the previous NGINX `1.27.1` source tree and no longer applies cleanly against NGINX `1.31.1`.